siobhanlgorman/80s-Mixtape-Quiz/README.md

 All links on all pages were checked
 ### Bugs
-delay in response to user click on answer -  add dom event listener to wait for dom to load?
+delay in response to user click on answer -  add dom event listener to wait for dom to load? splice not working to remove already asked question

 ### Unfixed Bugs
 ## Deployment